 2. Use A Heat Protectant Spray Before Anything Else

 Girl, don’t even think about picking up the straightener (or any heat tool) before applying a heat protectant product.
-Skipping it is like asking for damage.
+Skipping this step before straightening your hair is like asking for damage.
 If you don’t want to sizzle your strands, apply a heat protectant product on damp strands to protect them from harm.
-We like Toni & Guy High Temperature Protection Mist
+We like Toni & Guy High Temperature Protection Mist (Rs.
+750).

 3. Crank The Heat According To Thickness

 If you have fine hair, you could be cooking it with a too-high heat setting.
-For short, finer hair use the lowest heat setting possible; for average hair set it to a medium temperature; and for long and thick hair use it on a high setting so you don’t have to keep going over your section again and again.
+To make short, finer hair straight, use the lowest heat setting possible; for average hair set it to a medium temperature.
+For curly or thick hair, use it on a high setting so you don’t have to keep going over your section again and again.

 4. Get Your Mane Ready

-We’re hoping you know to NEVER iron your hair until it is completely dry - unless you’re aiming for the burnt look!
+We’re hoping you know to NEVER straighten your hair until it is completely dry - unless you’re aiming for the burnt look!
 Wait till your hair is dry, or you can speed up the process by running your fingers through it under a blow dry.
 This is known as rough drying and can help add volume to your hair.
-Then, to really do it like a pro, section your hair.
+Then, to really make your hair straight like a pro, section your hair.
 Picking up random pieces of hair to iron won’t make it an even process and can take longer.
 Split your hair down the middle and make 2 sections in the back and 2 in the front, and go at it section by section.
-This will help you track your progress and straighten your hair in a quicker, more efficient manner.
+This will help you straighten your hair in a quicker, more efficient manner.

 5. Don’t Keep Going Over A Section Again And Again

 Use a brush to detangle each section before you run your iron over it.
 You want to get knots and kinks out of the way first.
-Then use a fine-tooth comb through your hair while holding the iron above it, so that you’re basically combing your hair slowly as you iron it.
+Then use a fine-tooth comb through your hair while holding the iron above it, so that you’re basically combing your hair slowly as you are straightening it.
 This will help you get super straight locks.
 Don’t rush through it and glide your iron down the section fast.
-Take your time to go from roots to end (but not too much time!) so you don’t need to keep going over the same section too many times.
+Take your time to go from roots to end (but not too much time!) so you don’t need to straighten the same section of hair too many times.

 6. Get Voluminous, Straight Hair (Yay!)

-We’re all pretty familiar with the problem of straightened hair looking a bit flat, so try this the next time.
+We’re all pretty familiar with the problem of straightened hair looking a bit flat.
+So, if you are thinking how to get straight hair without giving it the boring flat look, try this the next time.
 Instead of running the iron downwards, move it sideways as you get to the ends.
-This helps lift the roots off the scalp, preventing that annoying flat look.
+This helps lift the roots off the scalp, preventing that flat look.
 When you get to the crown area, lift your strands up vertically (towards the ceiling) as you iron them for some bombshell volume.
 This will give some fabulous bounce to your straight, shiny hair.